wormhole-foundation/wormhole-docs/learn/infrastructure/relayer.md

 There are two main methods of setting up a specialized relayer:

-- **Spy Relaying** - involves listening directly to the Guardian Network via a Spy
+- **Spy relaying** - involves listening directly to the Guardian Network via a Spy
-- **REST Relaying** - provides a REST endpoint to accept a VAA that should be relayed
+- **REST relaying** - provides a REST endpoint to accept a VAA that should be relayed

 **Considerations**